Year-End Tax-Planning and Deferred Income Tips for the Self-Employed

 These four tactics revolve around the proper timing of paid income and the use of deductions for tax-related purposes.

 Deferring income or accelerating deductions decreases the amount of income that's taxed in the current year.
 This can be useful if your income falls in a higher tax bracket this year than you expect it will next year.

 Income Acceleration Strategies, Benefits, and Risks

-Ask clients to pay now.
-Call or write those who are behind in paying your invoices.
-Not only does this accelerate income, but it also cleans up your accounts receivable.
+You can accelerate income by asking clients or customers to pay now.
+Call or write those who are behind in paying your invoices and try to collect sooner rather than later.
+Not only does this accelerate income, but it will also clean up your accounts receivable.
 You can also ask for larger up-front payments for projects that will span this year and next.

-Accelerating income to this year could result in that income being taxed at a lower rate if you're in the 22 percent tax bracket this year and you expect that you'll be in the 24 percent bracket next year.
-But there's a caveat—tax brackets are based on the amount of your income, so taking in more this year could possibly push you up and right out of that 22 percent bracket.
+Accelerating income to this year could result in that income being taxed at a lower rate if you're in the 22% tax bracket this year and you expect that you'll be in the 24% bracket next year.
+But there's a caveat—tax brackets are based on the amount of your income, so taking in more this year could possibly push you up and right into of that 24% bracket this year.

-So, it's something of a balancing act to get it right.
-You'll want to take as much income this year as possible without pushing yourself into that higher tax bracket.
+It's something of a balancing act to get it right.
+You'll want to take in as much income this year as possible without pushing yourself into a higher tax bracket.